 \subsection{Pre Processing: Applying Gaussian Process Regression}

-After the filtering process we interpolate each spectra and its uncertainties and evaluate them onto a regular wavelength grid.
-Then, for each supernova we position their regularized data in a three-dimensional space of specific flux per wavelength per phase and to completely reconstruct each supernova SED we perform a Gaussian Process Regression (GPR) on each plane of constant wavelength.
+We interpolate each spectra and its uncertainties and evaluate them onto a regular wavelength grid.
+Then, for each supernova, we position the regularized spectral data in a three-dimensional space of flux density per wavelength per phase and to completely reconstruct each supernova SED we perform 1D Gaussian Process Regressions (GPRs) on phase direction for each different wavelength value.